quang-phong/quang-phong/README.md

 ## 🧑🏻‍🚀 About

-🎓 I am a data scientist and software developer, having a Master's degree in Business Intelligence and Smart Services, and a Bachelor's degree in International Business and Economics.
-Leveraging my experience as a data scientist, software developer, machine learning developer, researcher, and math teacher, I can play technical, commercial, and management roles in data-centric projects.
+🎓 I am a data scientist and software developer, having Master's degree in Business Intelligence and Smart Services, and Bachelor's degree in International Business and Economics.
+Leveraging my experience as a data scientist, software developer, machine learning developer, researcher, and math teacher, I can play technical, commercial, and management roles in data-intensive projects.

 🛬 I am based in Utrecht, the Netherlands 🇳🇱.